Doctor of Musical Arts Programs

 The primary objective of the Doctor of Musical Arts degree is the recognition of the highest achievement in music performance and teaching, preparing artist-pedagogues for careers in higher education and in the professional world.

-The degree may be taken in performance and literature (with specialization in piano, collaborative piano, voice, vocal pedagogy, percussion, flute, oboe, clarinet, bassoon, saxophone, horn, trumpet, trombone, tuba, low brass, violin, viola, cello, double bass, conducting) or in composition.
+The degree may be taken in performance and literature (with specialization in piano, collaborative piano, voice, percussion, flute, oboe, clarinet, bassoon, saxophone, horn, trumpet, trombone, tuba, low brass, violin, viola, cello, double bass, conducting) or in composition.
 Historical and theoretical knowledge sufficient to support individualized interpretations for performers and original creative work for composers is expected, as are writing and speaking skills needed to communicate clearly and effectively.
 To assist the student in achieving these objectives, the course of study includes requirements in performance or composition, academic coursework, and research.

 The doctor of musical arts curriculum in conducting prepares students for careers in higher education and in the professional world.
 During the program of study, students will study repertoire and technique specific to ensembles in all three major performance areas: wind band, choir, orchestra.
 Demonstration of knowledge, skill, expressive fluency and general conducting competency will be developed through public performance preparation with all three areas; however, most performing will be completed in the student’s primary area of emphasis.

 Before you begin your application, contact Prof. Cynthia Anderson, Director of Graduate Studies, at Cynthia.Anderson@mail.wvu.edu.
 Prof. Anderson will connect you with the faculty member in your area of specialization.

 Application deadline for the most advantageous consideration is March 1.
 To pursue admission to our graduate degree programs, the following steps should be completed as early as possible: